nathimel/ibsg/README.md

     Run one or more trials of an evolutionary dynamics simulation on a sim-max game, and save the resulting data.

-3. Measure efficiency
+3. Measure efficiency and other data of trajectories

     `python src/measure.py`

     Measure the optimality of emergent systems w.r.t the IB  bound, record most similar theoretically optimal systems, and save resulting data.
     Optionally:
-    - approximate each emergent sender (encoder) distribution via limited sampling of its behavior.
-This is an exploratory simulation of how real data collection might skew efficiency measurements.
-    - generate and save hypothetical variants of the emergent systems for comparison.

-4. Visualize results

-    `python src/plot.py`

-    Produce plots of the emergent systems on the information plane and compare the distributions of each emergent encoder to different variants (e.g. its nearest optimal, sample-approximated, and rotated variant encoders).

-5. Collect the results of all multisweeps into one dataframe
+4. Collect the results of all multisweeps into one dataframe

     `python src/get_all_data.py`

     Search recursively for the results of simulation sweeps and IB curve estimations, collect them into dataframes annotated with their appropriate parameters as columns, and write as one (long) dataframe to [all_data](analysis_data/all_data.csv) in tidy data format.
-This can be used to produce and directly compare plots as in [this notebook](src/notebooks/analyze.ipynb).
+This can be used to produce plots as in [this notebook](src/notebooks/journal.ipynb).
     - NOTE: It is important to run this script on the same machine used to run simulations or estimate curves.
 The reason for this is because this script will look for numpy binaries (e.g., `betas.npy` or `optimal_encoders.npy`) generated during those steps.
 However, **all numpy binaries are excluded from git history** via the `.gitignore` due to large file limits.
 So, if you ran experiments using a remote server, you must run this script on the same server if you want perform data analysis on those experiments.

 ## References